xinyanh4701/apcsa-writeups/06-arrays.md

 <img src="writeup-images/apcsa-mistake-27.png" width="70%">
 </p>

 For question 8, this is the question that I should have not gotten wrong.
+I didn't change the answer when I submitted this exam.
 I first originally chose the incorrect answer, `Returns true if each element of the array is greater than the element after`.
 Then, I went to work on the other questions as I had more difficulty solving those questions.
 Next, I came back to this question to spend more time because I knew my answer choice was wrong.
 We first look at the condition, `nums[i] < nums[i - 1]`.
 The current element has to be less than the previous element in order for this condition to be true.
-The answer choice should contain `greater than the element after.` If we look at the options, there is only two options.
-The option that I chose was incorrect.
-I didn't change the answer
+The answer choice should contain at least a `less than`.
+If we look at the options, there is only two options.
+The options are `Returns true if each element of the array is less than or equal to the element after.` and `Returns true if each element of the array is less than the element after`.

 <p align="center">
 <img src="writeup-images/apcsa-mistake-28.png" width="70%" height="70%">
 </p>

 For question 16, I didn't spend enough time to answer this question clearly.
 I now have more time to notice my mistake.
 My answer choice was a random option that I chose.
 My answer says `The index of the last element in the array before position n which has the same value as the element at position n` which is incorrect because inside the condition, `result` would have been assigned to `k - 1` in order to return the index of the element before position `n`.
+The other option like `The value of the element at position n.` is incorrect because `result` holds the index value not the value of the element.
+The third option which is `The index of the first element in the array which has the same value as the element position n.` is also incorrect because if there is another element of the array after the first element that has the same value as the element at position `n`, the variable `result` would assign that index.
+I wish that I have spent more time in this question instead of the others.

 ### Takeaways
-* Always look at the entire answer choice before deciding which answer choice to choose from *
+* Always look at the entire answer choice before deciding which answer choice to choose from
+* Use your time wisely
+*